Sudanese Rue Shattered Dreams As War Enters Second Year - UrduPoint

 Sudanese Rue Shattered Dreams As War Enters Second Year

-The 37-year-old, then detained for his activism, celebrated behind bars when Bashir was toppled in a palace coup.
+The 46-year-old, then detained for his activism, celebrated behind bars when Bashir was toppled in a palace coup.

 In the heady days that followed, as the army promised a transition to elective civilian rule, Ushari was released, and set to work on his dream project: a literary cafe near the banks of the Nile.